CheerfulUser/calibrimbore/README.md

 these sources via Vizier and calculate their composite magnitudes.
 We also account for extinction by calculating the expected extinction for stars in a given field using Stellar Locus Regression with the PS1 stellar sources within 0.2 deg of the source.

-For more information contact me at: rridden@stsci.edu
+For more information contact me at: ryan.ridden@canterbury.ac.nz